Yay! The basement apartment bathroom is totally done being renovated!

 Grandma Using Her Bench

 I can still see it covered with newspaper on her back porch as she scaled fish we just caught for supper.
 My grandpa, a carpenter, added the extra legs to make it a little taller for her.

 I’ve had this bench in every house we’ve ever lived in… counting all of them, apartments and all, I think that’d be 9 different places my husband and I have called home, and this humble bench has found a place in every single one of them.
 It found purpose and survived many generations, from when my grandma had it and then in our house, from when we had babies and they grew into teens and left the house, and brought back our grand-babies.
 Amazing how a piece of furniture can carry so much sentimentality, isn’t it?

 Now in this basement apartment bathroom it works great to hold towels… I wonder where I’ll use it in the main house when that’s done.

 Thanks so much for stopping by!
 Please feel free to follow and share this blog with your friends, as well as on Facebook, Pinterest, Flipboard, Bloglovin, YouTube and now Instagram!
 I appreciate you reading along.

+Thanks Hometalk for the feature!!
 This post is linked at these other sites too: Coastal Charm, Between Naps on the Porch, Skip to my Lou, My Uncommon Slice of Suburbia, Stone Gable, A Stroll Thru Life, The DIY Dreamer, Savvy Southern Style, My Thrift Store Addiction, Little Bits of Home, My Thrift Store Addiction, French Country Cottage, A Delightsome Life, Olives & Okra, Chic on a Shoestring, Tatertots & Jello